 This idea of trust relates to two things.
 First, they are companies that will not disappear tomorrow.
 Second, they are companies I can trust with my data.
 These companies spend billions each year on data security and continue to set the standard in these areas.
 I trust the security of their data centers well beyond the level of trust I would ever have for my own in-house server.

-You are in control because data is portable.
 What if you want to move away from your current cloud service provider?
 The good news is that your data is always yours and can always move with you.
 It is always smart to keep a copy of your data in case something catastrophic happens to your provider or you find yourself in a disagreement with your provider that puts your service or data at risk.
 Always back up your data in a location over which you have full control.

 It was not necessary for me to make a case for using cloud services.
 The technology itself and thousands of companies have already made the case very strongly.
 I wrote this post as a resource for my clients and connections who may have doubts.

-About the author: Brian Busscher is the CEO and Founder of Thesis Technologies, an Implementation Partner for Dynamics 365.
-If you would like to discuss how Dynamics 365 might be a fit for your organization, please contact the ThesisTech team at 888-705-7253.
+, an Implementation Partner for Dynamics 365.
+If you would like to discuss how Dynamics 365 or other cloud-based services might be a fit for your organization, please contact the ThesisTech team today atFind other Business Tech blog posts here.